BHEEEET/solana-docs/SVM.md

 ###  Registers
 - Supported by the rBPF VM
 - 64 bits wide
-- Registries are small memory locations (storage slots in the CPU) that store data currently being operated on.
+- Registries are small memory locations (storage slots in RAM) that store data currently being operated on.
 - ISA defines 10 General-Purpose Registers (GPRs)

 ```